Whether you’re looking for a city centre experience or a quiet part of town, we’ll help you find a place to call home.

 Please note that while we will do our best to ensure that your flat is made up of mature students, most of the students living around you will be 18 or 19 years old.

 If you want to be more independent, you may prefer to find private rented accommodation.
 Most rental contracts are for a minimum of nine months, so this is most appropriate if you are coming for a full year.

 There is a lot of competition to find private rented accommodation in Bristol in September.
 To give yourself the best chance of finding somewhere suitable to live, start looking as early as you can.
 If possible, we advise that you visit the UK when looking for accommodation.
 During September we run an Accommodation Help Desk to help you look for housing.

 Our Accommodation Office offers information and guidance on where to look for accommodation and how to make sure you find a safe place to live.
 We also recommend Bristol SU lettings, a lettings agency run by the Students' Union.

 Please note that if you are living in privately rented accommodation, you will be liable for paying council tax for any dates outside your official university registration.
 You will be exempt from council tax during university term dates, but you will need to apply for this exemption.
 More information can be found here.

 Accommodation contents insurance

 If you are renting in the private sector, we recommend you take out contents insurance.
 Information about insurance companies can be found in our contents insurance factsheet.

-Autumn semester Study Abroad students who apply for accommodation before the application closing date of 30 June 2018 are guaranteed an offer of accommodation.
+Autumn semester Study Abroad students who apply for accommodation before the application closing date are guaranteed an offer of accommodation.

-Erasmus students for the Autumn semester are not guaranteed an offer of accommodation, though are still able to apply for University-allocated accommodation.
+Erasmus+ students for the autumn semester are not guaranteed an offer of accommodation, but can still apply for University-allocated accommodation.